-Perhaps you can have a screen ban until a certain time in the morning, to ensure your your child reaches for a book first thing, rather than tumbles out of bed and in front of a screen.
+Perhaps you can have a screen ban until a certain time in the morning to ensure your child reaches for a book first thing rather than tumbles out of bed and in front of a screen.

 Reading is a great way to wind down at the end of a busy day.

-So look at allowing your child a 30 minute reading slot before lights out.
+So, allow your child a 30-minute reading slot before lights out.